Borneo Nature Foundation’s Orangutan Tropical Peatland Project

-Established in 1999, The Orangutan Tropical Peatland Project (OuTrop) is dedicated to helping protect, restore and regenerate the Sabangau Forest and other high-priority forests in Indonesian Borneo through research, training and conservation support.
+Established in 1999, The Orangutan Tropical Peatland Project (OuTrop) – recently renamed the Borneo Nature Foundation’s OuTrop Project – is dedicated to helping protect, restore and regenerate the Sabangau Forest and other high-priority forests in Indonesian Borneo through research, training and conservation support.
 The 6,000 km2 area of peat-swamp forest in Sabangau is home to the world’s largest orangutan population, which OuTrop currently estimates at 6,900 individuals, making it of critical importance for the conservation of the species.
-OuTrop’s core research is in primate population density, distribution and behavior, biodiversity assessments and monitoring, and forest ecology.
-OuTrop is in partnership with CIMTROP (“Centre for International Cooperation in Sustainable Management of Tropical Peatland”) at the University of Palangka Raya, in Central Kalimantan, Indonesia.

 OuTrop’s goal is to support conservation of orangutans, their habitats and associated biodiversity through two important avenues:

 Conservation-oriented research, providing important information for, and training to, local conservation practitioners

 Supporting locally-led conservation initiatives to protect, restore and regenerate orangutan habitat

 OuTrop’s field research is centered around the Natural Laboratory of Peat-swamp Forest, a 500 km2 area of forest designated for the purpose of scientific research.
 The Setia Alam Field Station is situated within this area, approximately 1 km from the Sabangau River in Central Kalimantan.
 The area is managed by CIMTROP, and serves as a base for research activities by scientists from all over the world, in addition to locally-led conservation activities.